skalenetwork/documentation/technology/skale-consensus.md

 Transactions involve a consensus of the entire blockchain, but Solidity read requests interact with a single node.
-Therefore, an malicious node, such as Infura, can prove a user incorrect information on, e.g. the amount of funds the user has in posession.
+Therefore, an malicious node, such as Infura, can prove a user incorrect information on, e.g. the amount of funds the user has in possession.

 Therefore, in the future we will need to add multi-node requests where the first node that receives the request passes it to all others and